 Many people equate Jay Peak with tremendous backcountry and they are right; the backcountry that surrounds the ski area is some of the best you will find.
 It is also potentially dangerous.
 Know before you go.
 Be smart.
 Note: when we talk backcountry, we mean off property/outside the skiing and riding boundary.
-We usually refer to in-bounds forest as glades or woods.
+We usually refer to the in-bounds forests as glades or woods.